Welcome

 MBE Syllabus

-• The definition and elements of solicitation.
+• The definition and elements of solicitation, including act and intent.

 • How solicitation differs from attempt and conspiracy.